yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/security/create-kms-config/hashicorp-kms.md

 You can create a new KMS configuration that uses HashiCorp Vault as follows:

-1. Open the Yugabyte Platform console and navigate to **Configs > Security > Encryption At Rest**.
-A list of existing configurations appears.
+1. Using the Yugabyte Platform UI, navigate to **Configs > Security > Encryption At Rest** to open a list of existing configurations.

 2. Click **Create New Config**.